Markism-JA/Echoes-of-Bathala/docs/thesis/references-guidelines.md

 Older sources (5–15+ years old) may be used if they are:

 - **Foundational works**
-  Example: Nakamoto’s Bitcoin whitepaper (2008), early virtual economy studies
+  Example: Nakamoto’s Bitcoin Whitepaper (2008), early virtual economy studies
 - Seminal publications in software engineering, game theory, cryptography, or economics
 - Original creators of theories, models, or algorithms
 - Still cited and respected in modern literature